aws/amazon-ec2-metadata-mock/README.md

 |Warning: Failed to save the final configuration to local file _path/to/local/file_: _error string_  |Failure to save final configuration to a file |configuration used by the tool is NOT saved to a local file.
 The tool continues with its primary job of mocking metadata paths |
 |Warning: Failed to find home directory due to error: _error string_|Failure to get home directory| working directory is used instead|

+# Building
+For build instructions, please consult [BUILD.md](https://github.com/aws/amazon-ec2-metadata-mock/blob/master/BUILD.md)

 # Communication
-* Found a bug or have a feature request?
-Please open an issue.
+If you've run into a bug or have a new feature request, please open an [issue](https://github.com/aws/amazon-ec2-metadata-mock/issues/new).
-* Want to contribute?
-Please submit a pull request.

 # Contributing
 Contributions are welcome!
 Please read our [guidelines](https://github.com/aws/amazon-ec2-metadata-mock/blob/master/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/aws/amazon-ec2-metadata-mock/blob/master/CODE_OF_CONDUCT.md)

 # License